Wine and mining industries face off in Otago

 During the early construction phase, he'll be needing closer to 60 workers, but that could peak with as many as 150.

-He says these set up staff will be specialised workers that move around the globe on these sorts of projects; once it is up and running he picks his workers will be a mix of "fly in and fly out" and "people who are already here".
+He says these set up staff will be specialised workers that move around the globe on these sorts of projects; once it is up and running he picks some of his workers will be those currently in "fly in and fly out" roles in Australia.

 He thinks some Kiwis will be lured back to New Zealand soils from overseas jobs in mines.